LearningLocker/docs/src/http-statement-deletion.md

 )
 ```

-The configuration above would allow deletions to be triggered from midnight to 5am (UTC) everyday.
+The configuration above, for example, would allow deletions to be triggered from midnight to 5am (UTC) everyday.
 Note that the Scheduler process is required to be run in order outstanding jobs at the start of the window everyday.